gloveboxes/Arduino-ESP8266-Secure-Http-Azure-IoT-Hub-Client/README.md

 ### Visual Studio

-This an fantastic plugin for Visual Studio that adds Arduino support from [Visual Micro](http://www.visualmicro.com/).
+There an fantastic plugin for Visual Studio that adds Arduino support from [Visual Micro](http://www.visualmicro.com/).
 IntelliSence, auto complete, debugging, it doesn't get much better:)

-Add ESP8266 support to the Arduino IDE (and Visual Studio)
+###Installing ESP8266 support with the Arduino Boards Manager

-1. Add Additional Board Manager URLs: File -> Preferences.
-Add http://arduino.esp8266.com/stable/package_esp8266com_index.json
+Starting with 1.6.4, Arduino allows installation of third-party platform packages using Boards Manager.
+We have packages available for Windows, Mac OS, and Linux (32 and 64 bit).

+1. Install Arduino 1.6.5 from the Arduino website.
-2. Restart Arduino IDE
+2. Start Arduino and open Preferences window.
-3. Add ESP8266 Board: Tools -> Board -> Board Manager -> Search ESP8266 -> Install
+3. Enter  http://arduino.esp8266.com/stable/package_esp8266com_index.json  into Additional Board Manager URLs field.
+You can add multiple URLs, separating them with commas.
+4. Open Boards Manager from Tools > Board menu and install esp8266 platform (and don't forget to select your ESP8266 board from Tools > Board menu after installation).
-4. Select NodeMUC or WeMos D1 Mini Board: Tools -> Board -> NodeMCU 1.0 (ESP-12E module) or WeMos D1 Mini
+5. Select NodeMUC or WeMos D1 Mini Board: Tools -> Board -> NodeMCU 1.0 (ESP-12E module) or WeMos D1 Mini
-5. Set Port and Upload Speed: Tools.
+6. Set Port and Upload Speed: Tools.
 Note, you may need to try different port speeds to successfully flash the device.
 Faster is better as each time you upload the code to your device you are re-flashing the complete ROM not just your code.

+##ESP8266 Arduino Core Documentation

+Be sure to read the [ESP8266 Arduino Core Documentation](http://esp8266.github.io/Arduino/versions/2.0.0/) - there are some minor gotchas.